 - A is the percentage decrease in revenue as set out above.

-- B is the total wage cost for employees whose wages the employer paid in March 2020 (the letter to Parliament does not mention the cap of EUR 9,538 per employee, but this will probably also apply under NOW 2.0).
-In certain situations, the total wage cost is adjusted downward (e.g. if the employer has applied for a dismissal authorisation).
+- B is the total wage cost for employees whose wages the employer paid in March 2020 (with a maxi-mum cap of EUR 9,538 per employee).
+In certain situations, the total wage cost is adjusted down-ward (e.g. if the employer has applied for a dismissal authorisation).

 - the number 1.4 (1.3 under NOW 1.0) is a fixed multiplier, to factor in the employer's additional costs (e.g. holiday allowance, pension and employer's social security contributions, etc.).